 Without this flexibility, innovation will not be fostered.
 Organizations will not see a need to push the envelope forward on how to deliver more value.
 The greater issue seems to be knowledge management and being able to stitch these various pieces of information together.

 Even if two architectures are built in the same tool with the same modeling language you can still get models that do not assemble.
-There is a greater need for governance and being able to mandate and validate for that governance.
+There is a greater need for governance and being able to mandate and validate that governance.

-MagicDraw gives that flexibility through the ease of customizing validation rules that can be based on an organization style as well as language constraints.
+MagicDraw gives that flexibility through the ease of customizing validation rules that can be based on an organization's style as well as language constraints.
 Other tools although they are able to also provide some level of validation, require a lot more development to enforce customizations.